 This is an advanced hike of more than 21 kilometers (13 miles) that follows an historical trail that was carefully reconstructed by our crew in 2015 and 2016.
 Relied upon by the mining community of Cacachilas in the mid to late 1800s, this trail was used to transport goods by mule to La Paz when traveling by sea was not possible due to inclement weather.

 The three-minute video below was filmed in 2016 using an aerial drone and shows much of the trail scenery.
-Be sure to also visit the Don Diablo Trail Run website that describes our highly challenging, 35-kilometer (21.75-mile) mountain running race that begins with this route, starting from the La Paz side, and then continues on our Bandolero and Cueva del Indio trails to reach El Sargento.
+Be sure to also visit the Don Diablo Trail Run website that describes our highly challenging, 35-kilometer (21.75-mile) and 62-kilometer (38.53-mile) mountain running races that begin with this route, starting from the La Paz side, and then continue on our Bandolero, Cueva del Indio and Sky trails, to reach El Sargento.
 On this other site, you will find more photographs, as well as information about Don Diablo himself whose footsteps you will be following as you hike this trail.

 INTERACTIVE MAP AND ELEVATION CHART

 Use the controls in the lower right corner of the map to zoom in and out.
 Hover over a point on the trail to see the corresponding elevation on the chart below, or vice versa.
 The hiker symbol indicates the proposed start and the flag represents the proposed finish.

 The Long Trail includes three major climbs: Portezuelo de Caballos, Portezuelo de La Calerita, and Portezuelo de La Bebelama.

 It is at El Toro, an intersection of various trails, that we begin our journey.
 With a relatively easy start, we soon come upon a trail on our right that leads to a location that was once inhabited by nomadic hunter-gatherers.
 For now we continue straight, and after encountering a brief descent, we reach the first major challenge — Portezuelo de Caballos.